Grammy-winning folk singer-songwriter Nanci Griffith dies - KVIA

 AP Entertainment Writer

 NASHVILLE, Tenn.
 (AP) — Nanci Griffith, the Grammy-winning folk singer-songwriter from Texas whose literary songs like “Love at the Five and Dime” celebrated the South, has died.
 She was 68.
-A statement from her management company on Friday confirms her death.
+Her management company says Griffith died Friday.
 Gold Mountain Entertainment did not provide a cause of death.
-Griffith worked closely with other singers such as Lyle Lovett and Emmylou Harris.
+Griffith, who often wove into her songs social commentary on race and socio-economic issues, worked closely with other singers such as Lyle Lovett and Emmylou Harris.
 Griffith was also known for “From a Distance” and “Lone Star State of Mind.”